 - Create content that counts.
 Find out what your influencer is known for and how you can harness this in your content.
 Think about live streams, Q&As, and ‘how to’ guides – the kind of content that your target audience will benefit from.
 Cisco did this well with its Cisco Champions campaign.
 It invited top IT experts to feature in the podcasts and videos and also gave them new products to test out.

 - Set your goals and expectations.
 Is your goal to increase leads or reach new audiences?
 How many clicks, impressions or conversions do you expect to achieve?
 How will you measure these?
 Be clear from the outset so you can gauge the ROI on your investment when it comes to reporting.

 Influencers marketing strategy trends for 2021

 How are influencer marketing strategies evolving as we emerge from the pandemic?
 Here are some of this year’s strongest trends:

 - The rise of the ‘gigfluencer’.
 Months of being in lockdown have left people with more time on their hands.
 Gigfluencers are influencers who have another job but create content with brands as a sideline.
 Expect to see more of these popping up on your feed.

 - More live streams.
 Live streams boomed during the pandemic, with Facebook and Instagram lives reporting a 50% increase in views.
-This format allows users to connect directly with influencers as they film and is set to grow even more in the coming year.
+This format allows users to connect directly with influencers as they film.
+This year, number of views is set to grow even more.